entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (2024): "Character 71 is linked with character 68, and partly linked with character 69."
+> - Clement *et al.* (2024): "Character 71 is linked with Character 68, and partly linked with Character 69."

 > - The coding of *Qujingodus* is ?.